-In 1991, Freinds of President recreated a fly run with President with fellow exFMC Steamer Vulcan used a support boat from London to Braunston to raise money for the IWA and FOP.
+In 1991, Friends of President recreated a fly run with President with fellow ex-FMC Steamer Vulcan used a support boat from London to Braunston to raise money for the Inland Waterways Association and FoP.

-In 1992, the main event for FOP was the “Big Food Run” with the objective to collect tinned food for the St Laurence Childerns Hospice, in Romania.
-It was held in conjunction with the charity Romania’s Childerns’ Aid and the British Red Cross.
-An estimated 7 Tons of tinned goods were collected!
+In 1992, the main event for FoP was the “Big Food Run” with the objective to collect tinned food for the St Laurence Childrens Hospice, in Romania.
+It was held in conjunction with the charity Romania’s Childrens’ Aid and the British Red Cross.
+An estimated 7 tons of tinned goods were collected!

-In 1993 another fly run was organised, this time with newly aquired butty Kildare in tow, again from London to Braunston, and then onto Gas Street Basin
+In 1993 another fly run was organised, this time with the newly aquired butty Kildare in tow.
+This time from London to Braunston and then onto Gas Street Basin in Birmingham

 During 2001 to 2003 President underwent a major refit, with new steam engine and pipework, new cabin and major hull repairs.
-The new engine came in the form of a single cylinder 15Hp engine built in the 1950’s by Sissons, Originally built for training purposes the engine was essentially new and while not the original engine, this is similar and suited the needs of President perfectly.
+The new engine came in the form of a single cylinder 15hp engine built in the 1950s by Sissons.
+Originally built for training purposes, the engine was essentially new and while not the original FMC engine, this is similar and suited the needs of President perfectly.

-In 2009, President celebrated her centenary at the BCLM and a book released, “The First Hundred Years”.
-A Centenary fly run from FMC Warehouse, Birmingham to Braunston Marina, was completed and on arrival Happy Birthday was sung in honour of President.
+In 2009, President celebrated her centenary at the BCLM and a book was published, “The First Hundred Years”.
+A Centenary fly run from the FMC Warehouse, Birmingham to Braunston Marina, was completed and on arrival Happy Birthday was sung in honour of President.

 In 2012, President joined a flotilla of boats for the Queens Pageant in which President represented Staffordshire before carrying the Olympic torch for the 2012 Olympics as the torch passed through the Black Country Living Museum.